rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 ## Adding a custom form

-Interaction with the user, either to display or obtain information, will require the use of custom forms.
+Interaction with the user, either to display or obtain information, requires the use of custom forms.
 This is accomplished by using **forms.json** to define the forms that will then be referenced in *code.js*.
-To take full advantage this capability you should become familiar components that make up an eDOCS form.
+To take full advantage of this capability you should be familiar with the components that make up an eDOCS form.

 **Adding forms:**

-The JSON file consists of an list of forms:
+The JSON file consists of a list of forms:
 ```json
 {
 	"forms": [